 blue building with flowers in downtown london

-4-Day Itinerary for London: Perfect for Couples and First Timers
+4 Day London Itinerary for Couples and First Timers

-It’s possible you could never have enough time in London.
-We absolutely LOVED London and definitely wish we had more time, BUT if you’re like us and short on time, here’s a four day itinerary to help you narrow down your things to do.
-Even with three to four days in London, that’s still plenty of time to see so much!
-You could easily skip a day trip and spend all your time within London city limits or you could fill your arrival day with more things to do.
+It’s possible you could never have enough time in London, especially as first timers.
+We absolutely LOVED London and definitely wish we had more time, BUT if you’re like us and short on time, here’s a 4 day London itinerary to help you plan your trip.
+Even with three to four days in London, that’s still plenty of time to see the city!
+You could easily skip a day trip and spend more time within London city limits.
 No matter how you plan your days, I hope you find this information helpful!

 Day One: Arrival

-You could also spend the day shopping, especially if you’re located in the SOHO area.
-And of course, you can fill some time with eating lunch or and early dinner.
+In addition, you could also spend the day shopping, especially if you’re located in the SOHO area.
+And of course, you can fill some time by eating lunch or an early dinner.
 Sadly, I did not research restaurants enough before heading to London and the ones we did eat at weren’t great, so I don’t have any recommendations for you.

 brittney naylor jumping up in the air next to a blue hardshell carryon suitcase